Cedar Fair: Richard Zimmerman era

 On December 31, 2021, the contract to manage Gilroy Gardens expired.
 Both Gilroy Gardens Inc., the nonprofit that owns the park, and Cedar Fair agreed not to renew the contract.

-On February 1, 2022, news broke that SeaWorld Parks & Entertainment made an unsolicited all-cash bid to buy Cedar Fair for $3.4 billion.
-Exactly two weeks later, on February 15, 2022, SeaWorld Parks & Entertainment issued a statement that the offer had been rejected.
+On February 1, 2022, news broke that SeaWorld Entertainment made an unsolicited all-cash bid to buy Cedar Fair for $3.4 billion.
+Exactly two weeks later, on February 15, 2022, United Parks & Resorts issued a statement that the offer had been rejected.

-In June 2022, the company announced that it was selling the land occupied by Great America to Prologis, a real estate development company, for $310 million.
-Cedar Fair took an eleven-year lease from the buyer and intends to continue to operate the park for up to eleven years from the sale, after which it intends to close the park.
+In June 2022, the company announced that it was selling the land occupied by California's Great America to Prologis, a real estate development company, for $310 million.
+Cedar Fair signed an 11-year lease from the buyer and intends to close the park at the conclusion of the lease.

+On November 2, 2023, Cedar Fair announced plans to merge with Six Flags, forming a new company and retaining the Six Flags name.
+Described as a "merger of equals", former Cedar Fair management will remain in control of the new company, which will be headquartered in Charlotte, North Carolina, a site once occupied by Paramount Parks before being acquired by Cedar Fair in 2006.
+Some financial and administrative operations will continue to reside in Sandusky, Ohio.
+The combined company was projected to have 27 amusement parks, 15 water parks, and 9 resort properties in its portfolio and would operate under the Six Flags name with plans to use Cedar Fair's stock exchange ticker symbol, FUN.
+President and CEO of Cedar Fair, Richard Zimmerman, will serve as President and CEO of the new combined company, while Selim Bassoul, President and CEO of Six Flags, would become the executive chairman of the company's board of directors.
+On July 1, 2024, the merger was successfully completed.